 VeChain is one of the foremost supply chain focused blockchain projects currently out there.
-They are getting quite a bit of attention since their main-net launch.
+They continue getting quite a bit of attention since their main-net launch from June 2018

 This was the mainnet launch that saw them release their native VET tokens that have seen increasing volume across a number of exchanges.
-However, VeChain is not alone in its supply chain focus and there are a number of companies and projects that have launched recently.
+However, VeChain is not alone in its supply chain focus and there are a number of companies and projects that have launched since then

 So, with so much competition, is VeChain still worth considering?

 In this VeChain review I will attempt to answer that.
 I will also analyse the use cases for the VET token and its potential for eventual mass adoption.

 VeChain is an interesting spin on the uses of blockchain technology.
 Started in 2015, it is focused on business applications, primarily in the logistics field through supply chain management that provides tracking, quality control, inventory management, and much more.

 The mainnet for VeChain was launched back in June 2018, and the project has pushed forward strongly since, bringing many partners into the VeChain ecosystem.
 In fact, hardly a month passes without the project announcing a new partnership or business that’s adopting the VeChain technology.